kunal-visoulia/Board-Game-Review-Prediction/README.md

 # Board-Game-Review-Prediction
 ## Using Linear Regression Model And A Random Forest Regressor Machine Learning Algorithms
+Reviews can make or break a product; as a result, many companies take drastic measures to ensure that their product receives good reviews.
+When it comes to board games, reviews and word-of-mouth are everything.

 In this project, I built a sytem that reviews/rates boardgames.

 ## RESULT